- Hamon Arts Library

 Interim Theatre Librarian

 Emily received her BA from Southern Methodist University in 2008 and her MLS from University of North Texas in 2011.
-She is responsible for processing collections, assisting researchers and helping to prepare and install exhibitions in the library's Mildred Hawn Exhibition Gallery.
+She is responsible for processing collections, assisting researchers, digitization and social media.

 214-768-1860 | firstname.lastname@example.org